teganbroderick/Travelmaps/README.md

 <br>

 #### User Profile
 A list of the user's maps is shown on the left hand side of the page.
-If the user has not made any maps yet, the user is prompted to get started by clicking the "Make New Map" button.
-A heat map showing the concentration of all of the users saved places is shown on the right hand side of the page. <br><br>
+If the user has not made any maps yet, they prompted to get started by clicking the "Make New Map" button.
+A heat map visualizing all of the users saved places is shown on the right hand side of the page. <br><br>
 New User:
 ![new_user](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/profilepage%20new%20user.png)
 <br><br>